-Dr. Crisp is a Professor and Chair of the Adult and Higher Education programs

-at Oregon State University.
+Dr. Crisp is a Professor of Adult and Higher Education at Oregon State University (OSU).

 Her scholarship seeks to identify practices and policies that can reduce inequities in transfer

 research has been cited over 6,500 times.
 Dr. Crisp's scholarship has been published in leading education journals including The American Educational Research Journal, The Journal of Higher Education, Review of Educational Research, Teachers College Record, Research in Higher Education, The Review of Higher Education, and The Journal of College Student Development.
-Her work has been supported by The National Science Foundation (NSF), The Association for Institutional Research (AIR) and The Hispanic Association of Colleges and Universities (HACU).
-Dr. Crisp's scholarship is grounded by her personal and professional experiences at institutions that provide broad access to students.
-She is a proud alumna of community colleges and bachelor's granting broad access institutions (BAIs) in and around Texas including Kilgore College and The University of Houston.
-Gloria has a diversity of professional experiences working with both community colleges and other accessible institutions as an institutional researcher and faculty member.
+Her research has been supported by The National Science Foundation (NSF), The Association for Institutional Research (AIR), and The Hispanic Association of Colleges and Universities (HACU).
+Her newest book, Unlocking Opportunity through Broadly Accessible Institutions (co-edited with Kevin McClure and Cecilia Orphan) was published in December, 2021.